The Psychology of Flowers

 This is the essay I wrote that helped get me into this program.

-I always thought if I wrote a book one day it would be entitled, “A Bombing, a Ponzi Scheme, and a Divorce”, a true story about all of the things I’ve survived in my life.
+always thought if I wrote a book one day, it would be entitled “A Bombing, a Ponzi Scheme, and a Divorce”, a true story about all of the things I’ve survived in my life.
 I know now that’s not the story I’m destined to write.
 Instead, what I hope to publish one day will be about how I overcame these life events.
-A story that discusses the relationship between flowers and mental health, titled “The Psychology of Flowers”.
-This is what led me to apply to the PsyD in Clinical Psychology program at William James College.
+A story that discusses the relationship between flowers and mental health is titled “The Psychology of Flowers”.
+This led me to apply to the PsyD in Clinical Psychology program at William James College.

-As a doctoral student at Williams James College, I aspire to study, research, and develop the idea that flowers are therapy and can be used as a therapeutic tool, all while learning to become a competent and well-rounded clinician in my field of study.
-It took me a long time to get here, but I have no doubt this is exactly where I’m supposed to be and I’m confident Williams James College can help get me there.
+I aspire to study, research, and develop the idea that flowers are therapy and can be used as a therapeutic tool, all while learning to become a competent and well-rounded clinician in my field of study.
+It took me a long time to get here, but I have no doubt this is exactly where I’m supposed to be, and I’m confident this school can help me get there.

 xo H